codeananda/technical_articles/README.md

 I am not well-versed in highly formal or non-technical business content.

-I excel at easy-to-read technical content that ranks, builds your audience and sells your services.
+I excel at easy-to-read technical content that ranks, builds your audience, and sells your services.

 # Matplotlib Code Tutorial Articles (+ Videos) - Written in Jupyter

 This repo contains a collection of technical code tutorial articles I wrote for [Finxter.com](https://blog.finxter.com/) - a leading Python blog.
-Each of them were paid projects on Upwork and resulted in ⭐⭐⭐⭐⭐ reviews such as this one:
+Each was a paid project on Upwork and all resulted in ⭐⭐⭐⭐⭐ reviews such as this one:

 <img width="664" alt="Screenshot 2021-09-01 at 18 05 58" src="https://user-images.githubusercontent.com/51246969/131705518-41ba384e-9cce-4846-b202-2fed0005a6ba.png">

-I provided the words, code and video.
+I provided the words, code, and video.
 The client supplied the styling.
-You can see the videos on the published pages below.
-They are screencast videos without my face and were recorded in one-take.
+Click below to see the videos.
+They are screencast videos without my face and were recorded in one take.

 I wrote each article in Jupyter, then used the [nb2wp](https://github.com/bennylp/nb2wp) library to convert the notebook to Wordpress.com HTML.
-Finally, I uploaded the articles to Wordpress.
+Finally, I uploaded the final version to WordPress.

 ### Links to Published Code Tutorial (+ Video Walkthrough) Articles